 4. The Ability to Learn

 Learning is the key to preparedness.
 Survivalists are smart and capable of educating themselves.
 This quality goes hand in hand with the flexibility and open-mindedness that I’ve mentioned earlier.
 Just like you adapt to a new situation, your mind needs to be open and flexible for a new information.
 A survivalist is always willing to absorb new knowledge and to incorporate it with previously accumulated facts and methods.
 There are countless ways for you to learn something new that will make you even more prepared.
 There are books, videos, blogs (such as this one), you can even look for mentors and experienced teachers.
+For instance, here is a useful article of mine about the basic survival skills.

 Motivation is the driving force behind your will to survive.
 It should be constantly with you: when you’re learning, when you’re managing to keep your emotions in check, when you’re adapting to new challenges and resourcefully taking advantage of the environment.
 Whatever comes your way, you need to have the inner desire to survive, whether alone or with your loved ones.
 Motivation keeps you going, keeps you afloat.
 It makes you focused on your goals, on the things that must be done in order to survive under every possible condition.